Thanga-tamil/Thanga-tamil/README.md

 Thangatamil

-Guy who Look the information technology in a different orientation to craft the efficient way to code and develop awesome environment
+Guy who Look the information technology in a different orientation to craft the efficient way to code to develop awesome environment

 • I use NeoVim as my primary IDE